valera-rozuvan-archive/simple_rbac/README.md

 ==----------------==
 || E - Change log ||
 ==----------------==

+[15.09.2012]
++ Added pages user roles, and user info.
++ Fixed bug in 'SimpleRbacUsersInfoDbTable' model - there was a typo in primary key name.
++ Fixed bug in DB table creation SQL queries - there was a typo in primary key name for table used by 'SimpleRbacUsersInfoDbTable' model.
++ Methods 'deleteRole', and 'deleteUser' in SRUser now disable deletion of 'admin' user, 'guest' role, and 'authenticated' role.
++ Code clean up in views - removed old, commented-out code.
++ From the 'users' page you can now see related user information by clicking on his username.
+Also added a button that will later allow for viewing the roles assigned to a specified user, and their management (deletion, and creation).
++ Removed default assignment of 'authenticated' role to the admin user.
+Such assignment is not necessary because this role is automatically assigned if it's business rule returns a positive match.

 [10.09.2012]
 + Replaced the Delete icon with a red cross instead of a minus sign.